 Accessible labels are widely available at no additional charge at thousands of pharmacies throughout the United States and Canada, and yet many people do not know about these options.
 Accessible labels include talking prescription labels, dual-language/translated labels, large print labels and Controlled Substance Safety Labels (CSSLs).

 These are statistically proven to be effective in increasing medication safety for individuals who are visually impaired.
 An independent study discovered almost all (98%) study participants reported feeling safer taking their medications since using ScripTalk (talking prescription labels).
 While 35 percent of ScripTalk users reported experiencing a medication error prior to using ScripTalk, no one experienced a medication error related to mixing up medications or taking the wrong medication/dosage since using ScripTalk.

 By spreading the word about these labels, you’re campaigning for the safety of people who are visually and print impaired as well as have Limited English Proficiency.
 You are advocating to save lives.

 How Can You Advocate?

 Educate yourself about accessible prescription labels and share the study results and information with friends, family, coworkers, clients and your community.
 Let folks know these accessible medication labels are available for free to patients at thousands of pharmacies throughout the U.S. and Canada.

-Consider signing up for local health fairs, sight fairs, community events and more to share knowledge about the availability of these prescription labels.
-Also, consider participating in Medication Safety Awareness for the Blind (MSAB) month, which occurs every October.
+Consider signing up for local health fairs, low vision fairs, ethnic health events and other community events both in person and online to share knowledge about the availability of these accessible prescription labels.
+Also, consider participating in Medication Safety Label Awareness (MLSA) month, which occurs every October.